trvrb/dynamics-practical/README.md

 We default to a very simple model of evolution.
 This shows that we are using an 'HKY' model to parameterize evolution between nucleotides.
-This model includes a single 'kappa' parameter that specifies the rate multiplier on transitions ('A' to 'G') vs transversions ('A' to 'T').
+This model includes a single 'kappa' parameter that specifies the rate multiplier on transitions (e.g. 'A' to 'G') vs transversions (e.g. 'A' to 'T').
 We are estimating base frequencies and specifying no heterogeneity across nucleotide sites in the alignment.
 Generally speaking, if internal branches on the tree are long then a more complex evolutionary model will be needed to capture the real branch lengths, while if internal branches are short, then inferences will be fairly robust to model choice.